Chisomnwa/SQL-Challenge-Case-Study-4---Data-Bank/C. Data Allocation Challenge.md

 ```

 ### Output:
+*Kindly note that this is not the entire output.
+The entire output is long and would take up space.*

 customer_id |month | month_name |closing_balance
 -- | -- | -- | --
 1 | 1 | January | 312